intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Authentication/README.md

 # Calling Industrial App Store APIs

-The `IndustrialAppStoreHttpClient` service is automatically registered with the dependency injection container to allow you to call Industrial App Store APIs.
-When calling API methods, you can pass the `HttpContext` for the calling user to automatically use their access token to authorize the call:
+The `IndustrialAppStoreHttpClient` service is automatically registered with the dependency injection container to allow you to call Industrial App Store (and Data Core) APIs.
+When calling API methods, you must pass the `HttpContext` for the calling user to allow the client to use the caller's IAS access token to authorize the call:

 ```csharp
 [ApiController]